 What is the subscription service?

-The subscription to legal services represents the current legal aid , defined by a contract between a lawyer and a client (often a trade company or nonprofit organisation), by virtue of which the lawyer is obliged to provide the agreed by the parties number and amount of services for a defined or definable price.
-The type and amount of services, and the term of the contract can be negotiated individually with every client .
+The subscription to legal services represents the current legal aid , defined by a contract between a lawyer and a client (often a trade company or a nonprofit organisation), by virtue of which the lawyer is obliged to provide the agreed by the parties type and amount of services for a defined or definable price.
+The type and amount of services, as well as other terms of the contract can be negotiated individually with every client.

 For whom is the subscription legal service appropriate ?